If you’re looking for diet tips that work, you’ve come to the right page!

 Consistency is also important.
 Along with weighing yourself on the same day and time every week, use the same scale and wear the same clothing.

 Some weight loss experts now say we should weight ourselves daily.
-Click the link to the right to read How Often Should You Weight Yourself When Trying to Lose Weight?
+Click the link to the right to read How Often Should You Weigh Yourself When Trying to Lose Weight?

 2. Drink water first thing every morning